irfaardy/raja-ongkir/README.md

   ***
 <h2>🚀 Caching</h2>

-> Caching is useful for loading city and province faster🚀.<br>If you want to use database cache, you must run migrate first. <br>You can change cache type ini config/irfa/rajaongkir.php. <br><br>**Cache support :**  database and file
+> Caching is useful for loading city and province faster🚀.<br>You can change cache type ini config/irfa/rajaongkir.php. <br><br>**Cache support :**  database and file

 **Migrating table city and provinsi**
+> If you want to use database cache, you must run migrate first.

     php artisan migrate

 <h3>Caching Province and City</h3><br>
 Open console/cmd and run